Emergya/peer-dockerfiles/README.rst

   $ fig -f fig-dev.yml up

 This ends up with a development server listening on the host, on localhost:8080.
-Apache logs, and pg data files can be accessed from the host machine at ``dev-env/`` on the peer-dockerfiles root directory.
+Logs and PostrgreSQL data files can be accessed from the host machine at ``dev-env/`` on the peer-dockerfiles root directory.